 For over 10 years, Carolina House Eating Disorder Treatment Center has helped change the lives of individuals who are struggling with binge-eating disorder.
-Proudly serving North Carolina and South Carolina, Carolina House is the premier provider of gender-inclusive eating disorder treatment for individuals age 17 and older.
+Carolina House proudly serves people of all genders age 17 and older from across the country who are struggling with eating disorders and other co-occurring concerns.

 Learn more about binge-eating disorder treatment at Carolina House Eating Disorder Treatment Center in North Carolina

 Like other eating disorders, people with binge-eating disorder struggle to control their eating behaviors.
 Unlike those with anorexia, they tend to over-eat instead of under-eat, and unlike those with bulimia, they typically do not engage in purging activities like using laxatives or forcing themselves to vomit.
 People with binge-eating disorder eat a large amount of food at one time, even past the point of feeling full.
 They eat in excess of their bodies’ nutritional requirements.
 Another complication that those with binge-eating disorder often struggle with obesity, and they are at risk for all of the health complications that come along with obesity.
 A battle with binge-eating disorder can be a frustrating and painful experience, but there is no need to fight alone.
 Thankfully, relief from this disorder can be found at professional treatment and rehab centers specializing in binge-eating disorder.